-8. Reinstatement

-9. Discontinue

-a.
-University of Utah - Bachelor of Science in Occupational Therapy a.
-Academic and Student Affairs Committee

-E. Executive Committee Items Received and Approved
+- a.
+University of Utah Department of Physics and Astronomy - 8.
+Reinstatement - a.
+Utah State University Bachelor of Science in Horticulture - 9.
+Discontinue - a.
+University of Utah Bachelor of Science in Occupational Therapy - E. Executive Committee Items Received and Approved - 1.
 Approval of actions items from Board Meeting, Friday, November 14, 2014.
 The Executive Committee approved all action items except for Tab BB, New USHE Performance Funding Model.